-The Wexner Davidson Fellowship is an opportunity for emerging leaders to grow, deepen their leadership skills, and develop a rich network of colleagues to support their careers.
-Through this three-year intensive professional development program, created in partnership with the William Davidson Foundation, Wexner Davidson Fellows will:
+The Wexner Field Fellowship is an opportunity for professionals to grow, deepen their leadership skills and develop a rich network of colleagues to support their careers.
+Through this three-year intensive professional development program, created in partnership with the Jim Joseph Foundation, Field Fellows will:

-- Enhance their leadership skills and deepen their leadership qualities. - Become part of a cohort of lifelong learning professionals. - Learn with amazing leadership teachers and Jewish educators. - Receive small-group and one-on-one professional coaching, and personalized Jewish learning, along with access to reimbursable funds toward Foundation-approved, personally customized professional development opportunities. - Become part of The Wexner Foundation's network of professional and volunteer leaders in the North American Jewish community and in Israel. - Develop a nuanced appreciation for the diversity of the North American Jewish community.
+- Enhance their leadership skills and deepen their leadership qualities. - Become part of a cohort of lifelong learning professionals. - Learn with amazing leadership teachers and Jewish educators. - Receive one-on-one professional coaching and Jewish learning, along with access to reimbursable funds toward Foundation-approved, personally customized professional development opportunities. - Become part of The Wexner Foundation's network of professional and volunteer leaders in the North American Jewish community and in Israel. - Develop a nuanced appreciation for the diversity of the North American Jewish community.